-Sheffield's Off the Shelf Festival of Words is 23 this year!
+Sheffield's Off the Shelf Festival of Words was 23 this year!

-Running from 11 October – 1 November and with some pre festival and post festival specials, the festival has grown into one of the UK’s most popular and exciting events attracting some of the best known names in literature and the media.
-The festival offers a wide range of events for audiences of all ages including author events, workshops, debate, exhibitions, talks, , poetry, competitions and more.
+It ran from 11 October – 1 November and with some pre festival and post festival specials.
+The festival has grown into one of the UK’s most popular and exciting events attracting some of the best known names in literature and the media.

-This year’s festival includes events with Kirsty Wark, Allan Ahlberg, Arne Dahl, Yotam Ottolenghi, Paul Merton, Wendy Cope, John Lydon, Viv Albertine, Julian Cope, John Julius Norwich, Patience Agbabi, Digby Jones, Alan Johnson, Viv Groskop and Francesca Martinez to name just a few.
-We do hope that you are able to enjoy an Off the Shelf event this year.
+This year’s festival included events with Kirsty Wark, Allan Ahlberg, Arne Dahl, Yotam Ottolenghi, Paul Merton, Wendy Cope, John Lydon, Viv Albertine, Julian Cope, John Julius Norwich, Patience Agbabi, Digby Jones, Alan Johnson, Viv Groskop and Francesca Martinez to name just a few.
+We do hope that you enjoyed the Festival this year.

 “By far and away one of the best festivals in the UK” Clara Wormersley Random House

 “One of the most pleasant and enjoyable festivals I have attended – and I’ve been to one or two.”
 Sir Michael Parkinson

 The Fusion.
 University of Sheffield Union of Students, Western Bank, Sheffield 1

 Tickets £4/£3 (cons) online at www.sheffieldunion.com or at their box office at Western Bank, S102TG in person or on the night subject to availability